qinhanmin2014/Learning-Materials/keras-official-examples/README.md

 - mnist_sklearn_wrapper.py: Demonstrates how to use the sklearn wrapper.

 - mnist_irnn.py: Reproduction of the IRNN experiment with pixel-by-pixel sequential MNIST in "A Simple Way to Initialize Recurrent Networks of Rectified Linear Units" by Le et al.

+- mnist_net2net.py: Reproduction of the Net2Net experiment with MNIST in "Net2Net: Accelerating Learning via Knowledge Transfer".

 - reuters_mlp_relu_vs_selu.py: Compares self-normalizing MLPs with regular MLPs.